 An online course is defined as a course that does not require students to attend a class in person to complete the course.
 This includes remote courses that never meet in person as well as online courses that require students to attend one class to take an in-person exam.
 At Berklee, online course section numbers begin with "R," e.g., MHIS-331-R002 History of Film Music–Online.

 Note: Enrollment in Berklee Online courses do not count towards the full-time enrollment requirement for F-1 students.
 Berklee Online is a separate organization with a different registration process, semester dates, programs, and tuition fees.
 Credits completed via Berklee Online must be transferred to Berklee.
 Visit the Transfer Credit Services page to read about the transfer credit policy and procedures.

 During your final semester with one required course remaining to complete your program: You must enroll in an in-person (on campus) section of your remaining required course.
-You must be in compliance with the remote course policy in order to maintain F-1 status and qualify for OPT.
+You must be in compliance with the online course policy in order to maintain F-1 status and qualify for OPT.

-If you have a reduced course load accommodation (medical part-time): You may take only one remote section of a course offered by the College/Conservatory.
+If you have a reduced course load accommodation (medical part-time): You may take only one online section of a course offered by the College/Conservatory.
 (Students must request a reduced course load accommodation through Accessibility Resources for Students.)

 The Student and Exchange Visitor Program (SEVP) regulations define the primary purpose of F-1 status students as enrollment in a full-time course of study that requires regular physical presence to complete the course or program.
-Online/remote courses and programs do not require regular physical presence because students can attend and complete their course or program from anywhere in the world.
-Students enrolled in multiple remote courses do not meet the full-time enrollment requirement, which is an F-1 status violation.
+Online courses and programs do not require regular physical presence because students can attend and complete their course or program from anywhere in the world.
+Students enrolled in multiple online courses do not meet the full-time enrollment requirement, which is an F-1 status violation.

 You can read more about SEVP's online/remote course regulation at studyinthestates.dhs.gov/full-course-of-study (Online courses and “Distance Learning”).